 Claims Journal: Why are you implementing this technology?
 What problem is it solving?

 Stone: We’re currently working on redesigning our large-loss contents process and this was a piece where we were trying to get ahead of the process.
 We needed a really good content tool before we can even think about our end-to-end process.
-And you might not believe this, but having a really good content store is a big pain point in the industry.
+Having a really good content store is a big pain point in the industry.
 Some of them are still pretty archaic; they haven’t solved for things like depreciation, they haven’t involved a lot of technology.
 We were still—prior to this system—where it was pretty much back and forth.

 We needed a tool in order to create our large-loss contents process that is trying to meet our customers where they’re at.
 Which, right now is they’re looking to use more technology, they’re expecting more technology and innovation in processes, and it’s also helping them feel a part of the process and informed instead of just kind of waiting around, which happens a lot in large-loss claims.